xyzsd/cldr-plural-rules/README.md

 ```
 Caveat: the empty String (`""`) and String `"root"` are equivalent to `Locale.ROOT`.
+As of CLDR 39, the `"root"` locale has been renamed to `"und"`.
+Therefore, for versions of
+this library supporting CLDR versions of 39 or higher, `""`, `"root"` and `"und"` are
+equivalent.

 If localization information cannot be obtained for a given language, ```createOrDefault()``` will return
 the root Locale `Locale.ROOT`.